 "Can't You Hear Me Knocking" - The Rolling Stones

 Fender Play features tons of lessons that get you learning some of the most memorable riffs in just a few minutes!
-For a list of our favorite riffs and solos, check out the full Riff & Solos Collection in Fender Play or learn more about Fender Play Collections here.
+For a list of our favorite riffs and solos, check out the full Riff & Solos Collection in Fender Play.

-In music, a riff is a repeated sequence of notes or chords that appears in a piece of music.
+A riff in music, a riff is a repeated sequence of notes or chords.
 A guitar riff is often catchy and helps give structure and character to a piece of music.
 Riffs most commonly appear in rock, funk, jazz, and Latin music, though they can be found in almost any genre of music.
 A riff can be a wide range of things - from a melodic lead line that is repeated throughout a song, to a particular chord progression, to even just a single note played with a unique rhythm.
 Most musicians use the term to describe any musical idea that exists within a song.

 When The Temptations first heard this song, they knew they had to have it.
 And that's why they convinced its writers - Smokey Robinson and Ronald White of The Miracles not to record it themselves.
 The bass line gives "My Girl" a heartbeat like no other song before or after it.
 You'll feel your heart beating too as you play along to one of the most soulful relics of 1964.